CostNorm/arm_compatibility_checker/readme.md

      - **Event Subscriptions:**
        - Enable Events.
        - _Subscribe to bot events:_ Add `app_mention`.
        - You will need the API Gateway URL _after_ deployment for the Request URL field.
-Slack will send a challenge request here that the gateway Lambda must handle.
+Slack will send a challenge request here that the gateway Lambda must handle (though challenge handling via SQS is tricky, signature validation is key).
      - **Permissions (OAuth & Permissions):**
        - Add the following Bot Token Scopes:
          - `app_mentions:read` (to receive mentions)
          - `chat:write` (to post messages)
-         - `commands` (Optional: if you plan to add slash commands later)
        - Install the app to your workspace.
    - **Note down:**
      - `SLACK_BOT_TOKEN` (starts with `xoxb-`) from the "OAuth & Permissions" page.